braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/live_activities.md

 * `ActivityAttributes`: This protocol defines the static (unchanging) and dynamic (changing) content that will appear in your Live Activity.
 * `ActivityAttributes.ContentState`: This type defines the dynamic data that will be updated over the course of the activity.

-You will also use SwiftUI to create the UI presentation of the Lock Screen and Dynamic Island on supported devices.
+You will also use SwiftUI to create the UI presentation of the lock screen and Dynamic Island on supported devices.

 Make sure you're familiar with Apple's [prerequisites and limitations][2] for Live Activities, as these constraints are independent from Braze.